edgelesssys/docs.edgeless.systems/marblerun/README.md

 ## Key features

-:lock: Authentication and integrity verification of microservices based on the manifest
+🔒 Authentication and integrity verification of microservices based on the manifest

-:key: Secrets management for microservices
+🔑 Secrets management for microservices

-:package: Provisioning of certificates, configurations, and parameters
+📃 Provisioning of certificates, configurations, and parameters

-:globe_with_meridians: Remote attestation of the entire cluster
+🔬 Remote attestation of the entire cluster

 ## Overview